The Trial of the Chicago 7 | A movie about today

 Stepping outside the courtroom

-Yet the film’s true relevance comes when Sorkin, self-described as a puppy who likes his crate, pushes himself to step outside into the chaos of 1968.
-Leveraging his trademark precision and borderline mathematical structure, he intercuts the scenes in the courtroom with flashbacks to the moments leading up to the riots of August 28, splicing in archival footage to lend a realistic punch in the same way as Ben Affleck’s 2012 Argo.
+Yet the film’s actual relevance comes when Sorkin, self-described as a puppy who likes his crate, pushes himself to step outside into the chaos of 1968.
+Leveraging his trademark precision and borderline mathematical structure, he intercuts courtroom scenes with flashbacks to the moments leading up to the riots of August 28, splicing in archival footage to lend a realistic punch, in the same way as Ben Affleck’s 2012 Argo.

-At times he bends facts and chronology to better fit his narrative and simplifies the personalities of his ensemble cast (featuring Sacha Baron Cohen, Eddie Redmayne, Joseph Gordon-Levitt, and Michael Keaton) so as not to overwhelm the picture, but he does so with intention.
+At times, he bends facts and chronology to fit his narrative better.
+He simplifies the personalities of his ensemble cast (featuring Sacha Baron Cohen, Eddie Redmayne, Joseph Gordon-Levitt, and Michael Keaton) to avoid overwhelming the picture, but he does so with intention.
 Indeed, he defines the film as a painting, not a photograph, going even further to say, “… this movie is not about 1968, it’s about today.”

 A poignant moment in history

 That helps explain, then, why the script Sorkin began writing in 2007 only made it to the screen in 2020.
-The Chicago 7 trial has always been a poignant moment in American history, a moment of physical and ideological collision between the new and the old, idealism and tradition.
-But the fulmination of the Black Lives Matter movement compounded with four years under the Trump administration has effectively reignited the energy of the 1960s, inspiring films like Ava DuVernays Selma and Raoul Peck’s I Am Not Your Negro, and prompting a renaissance for the writings of James Baldwin
+The Chicago 7 trial has always been a poignant moment in American history, a collision of the new and the old, of idealism and tradition.
+But the fulmination of the Black Lives Matter movement, compounded with four years under the Trump administration, has effectively reignited the energy of the 1960s, inspiring films like Ava DuVernay’s Selma and Raoul Peck’s I Am Not Your Negro, and prompting a renaissance for the writings of James Baldwin

 It was more than 50 years ago that Rennie Davis, in addressing Judge Hoffman, said: